grihabor/biopython/doc/Tutorial/chapter_graphics.rst

 :raw-latex:`\cite{pritchard2006}`, which includes some examples images.
 There is a PDF copy of the old manual here, http://biopython.org/DIST/docs/GenomeDiagram/userguide.pdf which has some more examples.
 As the name might suggest, GenomeDiagram was designed for drawing whole genomes, in particular prokaryotic genomes, either as linear diagrams (optionally broken up into fragments to fit better) or as circular wheel diagrams.
 Have a look at Figure 2 in Toth *et al.* (2006) :raw-latex:`\cite{toth2006}` for a good example.
 It proved also well suited to drawing quite detailed figures for smaller genomes such as phage, plasmids or mitochrondia, for example see Figures 1 and 2 in Van der Auwera *et al.* (2009) :raw-latex:`\cite{vanderauwera2009}` (shown with additional manual editing).

-This module is easiest to use if you have your genome loaded as a ``SeqRecord`` object containing lots of ``SeqFeature`` objects - for example as loaded from a GenBank file (see
+This module is easiest to use if you have your genome loaded as a ``SeqRecord`` object containing lots of ``SeqFeature`` objects - for example as loaded from a GenBank file (see Chapters [chapter:SeqRecord] and [chapter:Bio.SeqIO]).
-Chapters \ `[chapter:SeqRecord] <#chapter:SeqRecord>`__
-and \ `[chapter:Bio.SeqIO] <#chapter:Bio.SeqIO>`__).

 Diagrams, tracks, feature-sets and features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~